 Many companies with open warehouse and supply chain positions try to attract millennial hires.
 When some organizations think of this generation, they picture younger employees shelving items or operating forklifts.
 Businesses have to recognize that millennials are not only more prevalent in the workforce than some assume, but may offer skills for leadership positions.

 The Pew Research Center reported millennials are now more prevalent than Generation X and baby boomer employees.
 On average and across all industries, more than one-third of applicants for a given position are now millennials.
 This is a source for talent supply chains can’t ignore.

 Millennial applicants for inventory management positions may present skills unique to their generation.

 Warehouse managers are in great demand.
-The Ajilon Professional Staffing company saw an 80 percent increase in the need for supply chain professionals between 2013 and 2015, according to Supply Chain Management Review.
+The Ajilon Professional Staffing company saw an 80% increase in the need for supply chain professionals between 2013 and 2015, according to Supply Chain Management Review.
 To find the right person who can pick up the slack, companies may need to expand their scope.

 For example, more organizations hire women for managerial positions in industries that are often portrayed as male-dominated – including warehouse and distribution.
 Companies may have a picture in their head of what to expect from managers.
 Shattering expectations opens a company up to new ideas and pools of talent.